rxg/biers/README.md

 	interrogate the model after (and before) fitting it to data.

   * heights.rkt - From Chapter 4: fit adult human height data to a
-    normal distribution model; use a linear regression model to reason about how adult human weight can predict human height.
+    normal distribution model; [COMING SOON!] use a linear regression model to reason about how adult human weight can predict human height.

 A guide to the helper files: